You are here

 Massachusetts College of Art and Design thanks our veterans and current military service members for their service to our nation.
 MassArt recognizes the unique needs of Service members and returning Veterans.

 Veterans and service persons, their spouses and dependents, or their survivors may be eligible for educational benefits.
-The Department of Veterans Affairs (VA), not MassArt, determines your eligibility for either of the two benefits.
+The Department of Veterans Affairs (VA), not MassArt, determines your eligibility for any education benefits.

 You are a veteran if:

 - You served on continuous active duty for 181 days or more after January 13, 1955

 - You served at least 90 aggregate days on active duty after September 10, 2001

 - You are still on active duty